bosslee/This-is-Bosslee/posts/2021-06-23-take-profit.md

 The same thing happened for Dogecoins.
 It rose to USD0.70 but I did not let go.
 I had an ATH of USD10K when it hits USD0.70 but price came down.

 I am not complaining but I am writing down a lesson to be learn.
+We should all learn to take profit.
+The opposite is true, we should respect our stoploss.

 If I set a target, I might make less but I would have a lot more spare cash on hand to buy during the dip.
 Rather than waiting it out.
 So I am writing this piece to tell myself.
 Remember that I was once given the chance to take profit.